 The conventional wisdom in our society says that if you go to University and get a degree then you are going to get a good-paying job and live a comfortable middle-class lifestyle.

-But is this still true for most people?
+But is this still true for most people graduating today?

-Record levels of student loan debt, graduate underemployment and widespread career unhappiness suggest otherwise.
+Record levels of student loan debt, graduate underemployment and widespread career unhappiness suggests otherwise.

 The Conventional Path: